Neural-Augmented Kelvinlet for Real-Time Soft Tissue Deformation Modeling: Experiments

 We set shear modulus in Kelvinlet to $\mu = 0.72$ kPa, Poisson’s ratio $\nu = 0.45$, and regularization parameter $\epsilon = 0.05$, to reflect soft tissue properties and ensure numerical stability.
 For linear and nonlinear simulations we use $\lambda_{\text{reg}} = 1$ and $\lambda_{\text{reg}} = 0.1$, respectively, to emphasize linearity of Kelvinlet.

-\subsection{Results and Analysis}
+\subsubsection{Results and Analysis}

-To quantitatively assess model performance, we introduce the \textit{Deformation Capture Mean} (DCM) metric, which measures how well a predicted deformation field approximates the ground-truth displacement field.
-The DCM is computed as:
+To quantitatively assess model performance, we utilize the \textit{Deformation Capture Mean} (DCM) metric, which measures how well a predicted deformation field approximates the ground-truth displacement field.
+The DCM is computed as: { }